hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 ### Terraform

 Terraform is already installed in your Cloud Shell environment.
-You can verify this with the `terraform version`.
+You can verify this by running `terraform version`.

 ```bash
 terraform version